| Title: | Finite Mixture Model Fitting of Lifespan Datasets |

 General form for the cdf of a statistical mixture model is given by

-a distribution f is a mixture of K component
+a distribution f is a mixture of K component distributions of

 if